Peony and Sparrow (牡丹と雀)

 Add to Cart View Cart

 Description: This print was included by David in his original Surimono Album (2), published back in 2000.
 That set is now (nearly) out of print, so the blocks are being used to make issues for the Mokuhankan catalogue.
-This version has been printed by Ms. Ayumi Miyashita, who has been working for Mokuhankan since the summer of 2012.
+This version has been printed by a member of the Mokuhankan staff.

 To introduce the design, perhaps it is easiest to quote the small story written by David for inclusion with the print in the original series: